By Jane Milburn Textile Beat founder and sustainability consultant

 The outsourcing of clothing manufacture has led to a population-wide loss of knowledge of the making process and disregard for the time and resources involved.
 This loss of basic sewing skills means an inability to repair, even resew a button, leading to dependency and a lack of autonomy.

 The connection between healthy-eating behaviours and teaching children to cook and grow food has been recognised by teachers, health groups, food leaders and governments.
 The rise of television cooking shows and cooking classes is providing some opportunities to re-learn these skills.

 In a similar way, revaluing the skills of mending and making clothing can empower us to make something uniquely individual and reduce our footprint by extending the life of clothing already in circulation.
 This is the message we share through Textile Beat workshops and talks.

 The Slow Clothing Project documents 40 maker stories about Australians choosing to sew something for themselves to wear.
 This 2016 Textile Beat project showcases a handmade approach to help advance the ethics and sustainability of our clothing story.

 Anything old can be new again when we have the skills and willingness to invest the time in doing it.
 Perhaps we should stop using the term waste?
 We need to think of fibre and clothing as resources and focus on reducing, reusing and recycling in the context of a shift from a highly consumptive economy to a circular one.

-Craig Reucassel and the ABC’s War on Waste are highlighting fashion and clothing waste in the third episode of this series which airs on ABC 2 on May 30.
-Here’s hoping this light shining on how waste is impacting our planet will bring on more thoughtful choices.
+Craig Reucassel and the ABC’s War on Waste highlighted fashion and clothing waste in their third episode of this ground-breaking series.

 #waronwasteau #slowclothing #slowclothingphilosophy #slowclothingmanifesto